-Penn State Altoona has an active Psychology Club which began in the spring of 2005.
-The Club provides an opportunity for all interested students to experience psychology outside of the classroom.
-Our purpose is to supply information, opportunities, and resources that will enhance students’ academic careers, encourage research with faculty and assist with the preparation for graduate school admission or entry into the workforce.
+Penn State Altoona has an active Psychology Club, which began in the spring of 2005.
+The club provides an opportunity for all interested students to experience psychology outside of the classroom.
+Our purpose is to supply information, opportunities, and resources that will enhance students’ academic careers, encourage research with faculty, and assist with the preparation for graduate school admission or entry into the work force.
 The Psychology Club typically meets during the University’s common hour and in the evenings a few times per semester for informational sessions, discussions, or social events.
-(Faculty Co-advisers: Dr. Lilienthal and Dr. DelPriore)
+(Faculty Co-Advisors: Dr. Lilienthal and Dr. DelPriore)

 Penn State Altoona has a local chapter of Psi Chi.
 Psi Chi is the National Honor Society in Psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
 Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests, and who meet the minimum qualifications.
 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the American Psychological Society (APS).
 Psi Chi's sister honor society is Psi Beta, the national honor society in psychology for community and junior colleges.

 Psi Chi functions as a federation of chapters located at over 1,000 senior colleges and universities in the USA and Canada.
 The National Office is located in Chattanooga, Tennessee.
 A National Council, composed of psychologists who are Psi Chi members and who are elected by the chapters, guides the affairs of the organization and sets policy with the approval of the chapters.